thoughtspot/rest-api-sdk/sdks/csharp/docs/ThoughtSpotRestApi.md

  Update values for a variable    Version: 26.4.0.cl or later   Allows updating values for a specific variable in ThoughtSpot.
 Requires ADMINISTRATION role.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
-The API endpoint allows: * Adding new values to the variable * Replacing existing values * Deleting values from the variable * Resetting all values  When updating variable values, you need to specify: * The variable identifier (ID or name) * The values to add/replace/remove * The operation to perform (ADD, REPLACE, REMOVE, RESET)  Behaviour based on operation type: * ADD - Adds values to the variable if this is a list type variable, else same as replace. * REPLACE - Replaces all values of a given set of constraints with the current set of values. * REMOVE - Removes any values which match the set of conditions of the variables if this is a list type variable, else clears value. * RESET - Removes all constraints for the given variable, scope is ignored
+The API endpoint allows: * Adding new values to the variable * Replacing existing values * Deleting values from the variable * Resetting all values  When updating variable values, you need to specify: * The variable identifier (ID or name) * The values to add/replace/remove * The operation to perform (ADD, REPLACE, REMOVE, RESET)  Behaviour based on operation type: * ADD - Adds values to the variable if this is a list type variable, else same as replace. * REPLACE - Replaces all values of a given set of constraints with the current set of values. * REMOVE - Removes any values which match the set of conditions of the variables if this is a list type variable, else clears value. * RESET - Removes all constraints for the given variable, scope is ignored  Re-sending values that already match the stored values for the targeted scope is a no-op: the request succeeds without modifying any data.
+This does not apply to the RESET operation or to sensitive variables, which are always written.

 ### Example
 ```csharp